AOMediaCodec/libavif/doc/avifdec.1.md

 :   Show the version number.

 **-j**, **\--jobs** _J_
-:   Number of jobs (worker threads).
-Use "all" to potentially use as many cores as possible (default: all).
+:   Number of jobs (worker threads), or 'all' to potentially use as many cores as possible.
+(Default: all).

 **-c**, **\--codec** _C_
 :   Codec to use.